Stroudwater Navigation Ocean to Ryeford Locks

 housing on both sides before reaching

 closest point to Stonehouse.
-A short stretch now leads to Upper Mill Bridge, another fixed swing bridge, but watch out for girders underneath.
-This bridge is likely to be replaced by a new fixed bridge during the course of 2010.
+A short stretch now leads to Upper Mill Bridge, This bridge was been replaced by a new fixed bridge during the course of 2010.
 Wycliffe School Boathouse still survives on the offside; when the canal was open, the pupils used this length of canal for rowing practice. |

 ![]() |